-Fraud strikes everywhere, but the travel industry is particularly vulnerable and under increasing attack.
+Fraud can strike anywhere, but the travel industry is particularly vulnerable and under increasing attack.
 According to Forbes, land travel saw a 38% fraud increase from 2018 to 2019.
 Air travel fraud leapt by 61 percent.
 And the loyalty programs used by frequent travelers got hit most of all, with an 89% surge year over year.

 If you get nothing else from this article, here’s the bottom line: Virtual payments can reduce fraud risk while improving accounting accuracy, accountability, and auditability.
 Let’s take a closer look at this technology’s high-level benefits.

-Beyond the inherent safeguarding against fraud and overspending, finance departments will appreciate how virtual payment platforms, once easily linked into expense management, ERP, or general ledger systems, can help streamline payment reconciliation.
 Most banks now use virtual payment, so there’s little chance of accounting process changes or complications.
 Not least of all, virtual payment can help enable lower processing costs for all parties involved due to lower fraud risk.

 Virtual Pay can become the default payment method for all bookings to help keep things simple for corporate travelers.
-It provides travel managers with more expense tracking detail, speed, and control than ever before, including the ability to make spending codes expire once their allotted amounts have been spent.
-With centralized and next-day reporting, management and travelers can maintain ongoing awareness of spending conditions rather than be surprised by month-end statements.
+It provides travel managers with more expense tracking detail and control than ever before, including the ability to make spending codes expire once their limits have been met.